calvenwilliams1-pixel/Myah-Travels/MASTER-PROMPT.md

 - Using GitHub website to create files one at a time
 - Each file gets exact path + complete code
 - Submit code for AI review BEFORE creating on GitHub
-- When chat corrupts code, work directly in local files
+- When chat corrupts code, verify on GitHub
 - Local testing: `npm run dev` on home PC
 - No Codespaces (monetization concerns)